Difference Between Beltline and Corridor

 And so much more!

-The hybrid option balances safety, fiscal responsibility, and community well-being while addressing growth and environmental considerations.
+The hybrid was a resident proposed compromise that balances safety, fiscal responsibility, community well-being, and development while addressing growth and environmental considerations.

 Conclusion